Ferrer to play Almagro in semis at Valencia

 Ferrer also defeated Janowicz in their only previous meeting in the final of the Paris Masters last year when he claimed his first Masters title.

 “I knew that today was going to be a different match,” Ferrer said.
 “It was a tough one.
 He served very well and it was difficult to counter that.
 It was too bad to drop the second set, but I quickly forgot about it.”

-Fognini had a strong start at 3-0 and a chance to serve out the first set before Almagro saved a set point in the tiebreaker en route to winning it.
+Fognini had a bright start up 3-0 and a chance to serve out the first set before Almagro saved a set point in the tiebreaker en route to finally going up 1-0.

-Almagro converted four of five break points to put away the match.
+Almagro converted four of five break points to put away the Italian.